chinasatokolo/MediaKit/speaking.md

 ## Speaking Engagements
 A list of all prior speaking engagements from Dr. Chinasa T. Okolo.
 Links to recordings have been provided as available.

+_Please follow the guidance in my [Speaker Rider](https://github.com/chinasaokolo/MediaKit/blob/main/speaker-rider.md) if you are interested in booking me for an event._

 ## Invited Talks